John-Bessman/web102_prework/README.md

 Submitted by: John Bessman

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Game Funding Web is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: 4 hours spent in total

 ## Required Features